GiuCap98/GiuCap98/README.md

 - 👋 Hi, I’m Giulio Cappelletti @GiuCap98
-- 👀 I’m interested in Computer science
+- 👀 I am currently interested in studying and deepening machine learning and data science
 - 🌱 I am already gratuated a Bachelor Degree in computer science at University of Perugia currently, i'm attending the master's degree in engineering and computer science at University of Verona